martin12333/marti-onedrive/cowasm/661-issue--after-cat-FILENAME--following.f8.md

 # LATER: the built ./cat from the tar package ... works ok  even  when I ran it from npx  dash-wasm

+(now I am stopping to suspect unionfs, memfs, mounts)

+## (now I am stopping to suspect unionfs)

+## (now I have stopped suspecting unionfs,
+####### (therefore, maybe now I should slow down on suspecting unionfs?)

+ and started to suspect something in coreutils/cat, something that is not used in tar/cat )

 , and started to suspect something in coreutils/cat, something that is not used in tar/cat

+####./cat cat  # problems with my terminal ... so i ~~had to  restart ... the entire WSL

+####./cat cat  # problems with my terminal ... so i   restarted ... ... eventually the entire WSL